2020 World Junior Ice Hockey Championships – Division II

-The 2020 World Junior Ice Hockey Championship Division II consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier's tournament, the team which placed first was promoted to the next highest division, while the team which placed last was relegated to a lower division.
+The 2020 World Junior Ice Hockey Championship Division II consisted of two tiered groups of six teams each: the fourth-tier Division II A and the fifth-tier Division II B. For each tier's tournament, the first-placed team was promoted to a higher division, while the last-placed team was relegated to a lower division.

 To be eligible as a junior player in these tournaments, a player couldn't be born earlier than 2000.

 Division II A

 The Division II A tournament was played in Vilnius, Lithuania, from 6 to 12 January 2020.

-Participants
+Participating teams

 Match officials

 Four referees and 7 linesmen were selected for the tournament.